 - Be careful with your alignment and posture when you use the elliptical trainer.

 If you like using the machine, then you should make it part of your exercise program but make sure you follow the guidelines I have listed above.
-Obviously, you need to have easy access to an elliptical trainer machine and the time to use it!

 To learn more about a comprehensive exercise program for osteoporosis (that includes a wide range of strength, weight bearing, flexibility, balance and other exercises for osteoporosis), I encourage you to consider my MelioGuide Exercise for Better Bones program.